sarah1giordano/Giordano-Data-VIz/final-project-part-two.md

 # Wireframes / storyboards

 Based on my sketches from the first part of the project, I developed five draft data visualizations using the raw data from the U.S. Census' American Community Survey and the U.S. Department of Housing and Urban Development’s Office of Policy Development and Research's Assisted Housing datasets.
 Two of these visualizations are part of the proposed "set up" of my story, and three are part of the "conflict" of my story.
+I also tweaked my story set up slightly based on the feedback I received from classmates the week of 11/19.

+I opted to set up my storyboard on Github (below) for the time being.
+Because I'm new to Shorthand, I didn't feel confident turning something around for my testers in time on that platform - but I also knew I wanted to move past the purely hand drawn storyboard and start testing some data visualizations in Tableau.
+Incorporating narrative, some hand drawn elements, and data visualizations on Github allowed me to still give my testers a sense of the narrative.

-## Setup visualizations (story introduction)
+## Setup

+(Photo by Vidar Nordli-Mathisen on Unsplash)

+Callout statistics highlight that Pittsburgh is currently ranked #5 in the U.S. in home owning/rent affordability and #1 across the U.S., Canada, U.K., Australia, New Zealand, China, and Japan for the best median income to house price ratio.

 Visualization #1